KeyCore/MathOperation/README.md

 This project builds a serverless web application which can compute arithmetic operations using recursion and a principle of re-using prerecorded subresults in a DynamoDB table with a strict single table design approach.

 The purpose of setting out for this project was to strengten my skills in a couple of areas within AWS.
-It should be understood literally, this project was not done with the purpose of hoping that anyone will be using the tiny brower app for any real purpose.
-But it can use parts of it feel free.
-To cut it out clearly, I did it alone as a learning project for myself.
+It should be understood literally: To cut it out clearly, I did it alone as a learning project for myself.
+Now, while this project was not done with the hope that anyone will be using this tiny brower app for any real practical purpose, I will still hope that someone may find it fruitful to use ideas from it.

 ### A personal Learning project